0x01FE/aoc2022/README.md

-# aoc2022
+# AOC2022
-my advent of code 2022
+My Advent of Code 2022

-done in c
+All done in C.
+My goals with this were to write readible code that worked with varying inputs.